andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

  A camera located at the entrance to the parking lot detects when a vehicle enters or exits the lot.
 The LotSpot data contains a timestamp, # spaces in use, whether a car entered/exited, and % capacity of the lot.
 The timestamps are not evenly spaced (there is a datapoint whenever a car enters/exits a lot), so the raw data was resampled to a regularly spaced timeseries (1 hr intervals) for analysis and modeling.
 The time range of the data was from 2019-08-30 to 2020-05-06.

-Given the time constraints, I chose to first focus on a single park: East Mount Falcon.
+Given the time constraints, I chose to first focus on a single park: **East Mount Falcon**.
+This is one of my personal favorites, had very few data gaps, and I know from experience can reach capacity.

 ## Weather
 [Powered by Dark Sky](https://darksky.net/poweredby/)